The Gunman from Bodie

-The Gunman from Bodie is a 1941 American Western film directed by Spencer Gordon Bennet and written by Adele Buffington.
+The Gunman from Bodie is a 1941 American Western film directed by Spencer Gordon Bennet and written by Jess Bowers.
 This is the second film in Monogram Pictures' Rough Riders series, and stars Buck Jones as Marshal Buck Roberts, Tim McCoy as Marshal Tim McCall and Raymond Hatton as Marshal Sandy Hopkins, with Christine McIntyre, Dave O'Brien and Robert Frazer.
 The film was released on September 26, 1941.